 By the end of the year, Disney is ready to fully unleash the holiday magic with Christmas celebrations.
 The highlight of the entire season is Mickey’s Very Merry Christmas Party, which takes place on select nights in November and December.

 Party goers will enjoy rare character meets, magical stage shows and parades, a stunning fireworks display, and specialty food and merchandise.
 Unfortunately, the party did not take place in 2020.
 However, I am hopeful some new version of the party will take place in 2021.
+We will likely get some type of After Hours event, though, like they are doing for Halloween.

 In 2020, special cavalcades made their way around each theme park.
 The castle projections and mini fireworks were also a delight, despite the fact that the icicle lights were not hung from Cinderella Castle.